Nearly 58 million watch VP debate, big jump from 2016

-LOS ANGELES (Reuters) - U.S. Vice President Mike Pence’s debate with Democratic challenger Kamala Harris attracted 57.9 million television viewers, a sizeable increase from a similar pre-election debate in 2016, according to Nielsen data released on Thursday.
+LOS ANGELES (Reuters) - U.S. Vice President Mike Pence’s debate with Democrat Kamala Harris attracted 57.9 million TV viewers, the second-highest audience ever for a matchup between vice presidential candidates, according to Nielsen data released on Thursday.

-The viewership figure for the Wednesday evening matchup in Salt Lake City included people watching across 18 networks.
-The tally came in 36% higher than four years ago, when 37 million people tuned in to see Pence debate Democrat Tim Kaine.
+The viewership figure for the Wednesday evening faceoff in Salt Lake City included people watching across 18 networks.
+The tally came in 56% higher than four years ago, when 37 million people tuned in to see Pence debate Democrat Tim Kaine.

 During the policy-heavy 90-minute event, Pence and Harris clashed over the Trump administration’s handling of the coronavirus pandemic.